 More Info, Current Prices and Where to Buy Online

-If you want to learn more about the Stale Crewzer, or if you are ready to buy, or if you just want to research prices and availability, check out the links below.
+To learn more about the Stale Crewzer, or if you're ready to buy, or if you just want to research prices and availability, check out the links below.

-If you want to check out some other aggressive all-mountain snowboard options, or if you want to compare how the Stale Crewzer compares to other aggressive all-mountain snowboards, then check out the next link.
+To check out some other aggressive all-mtn snowboard options, or to see how the Stale Crewzer compares to others, check out our top rated aggressive all-mtn snowboards by clicking the button below.

 Tim says